The Best Tactical Knife Review

 You’ll frequently come across the following materials in knife blades:

-Carbon Steel will generally have a carbon content between 0.5% through to 0.95%, the higher the carbon content, the harder the resulting blade will be.
-However, they can be brittle and they can rust if not cared for correctly.
+Carbon Steel generally has a carbon content between 0.5% and 0.95%; the higher the carbon content, the harder the resulting blade will be.
+However, they can be brittle and rust if not cared for correctly.

-Stainless steel is available in a huge range of grades, some are better suited to pots and pans rather than knives, be sure to verify the hardness of the stainless steel prior to making a purchase.
-Just because the steel is resistant to corrosion, it doesn’t mean it won’t rust and it doesn’t mean it’s the best choice for you.
+Stainless steel is available in a vast range of grades.
+Some are better suited to pots and pans rather than knives.
+Be sure to verify the hardness of the stainless steel before making a purchase.
+Just because the steel is resistant to corrosion doesn’t mean it won’t rust, and it doesn’t mean it’s the best choice for you.

-Titanium will usually come alloyed with carbon.
-It can be great when used to coat another metal type, for example, steel, but it’s often too flexible for a knife to be made purely of titanium.
-The exception would be if you needed a flexible knife, for example for filleting.
+Titanium is usually alloyed with carbon.
+It can be great when used to coat another metal type, such as steel, but it’s often too flexible for a knife to be made purely of titanium.
+The exception would be if you needed a flexible knife, for example, for filleting.

-Damascus steel is often nothing more than a marketing gimmick and is rarely found in its true form.
+Damascus steel is often nothing more than a marketing gimmick and is rarely found in its proper form.
 It’s often confused with folded steel, which it does share some similarities.
-I would recommend avoiding anything marked as Damascus steel unless you’re looking for something that’s nice to look at and will only be used as a display piece.
+I recommend avoiding anything marked as Damascus steel unless you’re looking for something nice to look at, which will only be used as a display piece.

 Handles

-Knife handles can come in a huge range of materials, including Steel, Aluminium, plastic, wood, bone, G-10 and rubber.
-The perfect handle is comfortable, natural feeling and provides exceptional grip under adverse conditions.
-Give some thought to the environment you’ll be using the knife in before deciding on a purchase.
+Knife handles can be made of many materials, including Steel, Aluminum, plastic, wood, bone, G-10, and rubber.
+The perfect handle is comfortable and natural and provides exceptional grip under adverse conditions.
+Consider the environment where you’ll use the knife before purchasing.

-Wood and bone might look nice and make a great gift, but if they’re subjected to oil, sweat or intense heat, they are likely to crack, break wear loose.
+Wood and bone might look nice and make a great gift, but if they’re subjected to oil, sweat, or intense heat, they will likely break or wear loose.
 From a tactical point of view, I would suggest sticking with synthetic materials.

 Steel, G10, Titanium and Aluminium all make good choices.
 Any handle that feels natural, suits your grip and handshape is going to make a good choice.